Sumcheck API Documentation

 hasher: Hash

-: Seed for initializing the RNG.little_endian: bool
+: The seed for initializing the RNG.little_endian: bool

 There are three constructors for SumcheckTranscriptConfig<F>

-, each one with its own arguments and default value.
+, each with its own default values:

 SumcheckTranscriptConfig()